anettodev/anetto.dev/content/contact.md

 slug = "contact"
 +++

-You can send a e-mail to hello@anetto.dev.
+You can send a email to hello@anetto.dev.

 Also, if is available, you can book a 101 session with me
 {{< calendly calendar="anetto" type="popupLink" >}}